ailaine/TicTacToeProject/README.md

 # TicTacToeProject
-Game development on the old TicTackToe based on a tutorial Continued development of a tutorial React-program
+Game development on the old TicTackToe based on a tutorial Continued development of a tutorial React-program.